UK payrolls move closer to pre-pandemic level, pay jumps - Up News Info

 Article content

+More people on low wages lost their jobs than people who are better paid.

-The average weekly earning figures for the May-July period are used in the “triple lock” process for deciding the increase in the value of the state pension.
+The average weekly earning figures for the May-July period, due to be published next month, are used in the “triple lock” process for deciding the increase in the value of state pensions.

 Underlying total pay could be rising at between 4.9% and 6.3% a year, the ONS said, noting uncertainties about how the estimates were reached.